Gekkio/GhidraBoy/README.markdown

 * Game Boy cartridge header data types
   - Enumerated types for some things

+## How to install

+1. Download a [prebuilt GhidraBoy release](https://github.com/Gekkio/GhidraBoy/releases), or build it yourself.
+2. Start Ghidra
+3. File -> Install Extensions
+4. Press the plus icon ("Add extension")
+5. Choose the built or downloaded GhidraBoy zip file
+6. Restart Ghidra when prompted to load the extension properly

 ## How to build

 As a prerequisite, you need to have a Ghidra installation somewhere (an actual